choidaedae/choidaedae/README.md

 - ⚡ Fun fact: ...
 -->
 - I am an undergraduate student of POSTECH (Pohang university of science and technology).
-- I am also incoming M.S. student in KAIST CS.
+- I am also an incoming M.S. student in KAIST CS, [Visual AI Group](https://visualai.kaist.ac.kr/).
 (From 2025, Spring)

 ## I am interested in...